 X-Ray Feature (Interactive Video Layers)

-A feature found on platforms like Amazon Prime Video, allowing viewers to interact with additional metadata (e.g., cast info, trivia) during playback.
-In live streaming, similar interactivity can be embedded via custom overlays.
+A feature on platforms like Amazon Prime Video allows viewers to interact with additional metadata (e.g., cast info, trivia) during playback.
+Similar interactivity can be embedded via custom overlays in live streaming.

 Xbox Game Bar

-A built-in tool in Windows for screen capture and game streaming from Xbox and Windows PCs—includes overlays and microphone controls for live broadcasting.
+Windows has a built-in tool for screen capture and game streaming from Xbox and Windows PCs.
+It Includes overlays and microphone controls for live broadcasting.

 Live Streaming Glossary – Letter Y